-In Part 2 of this six-part series of articles, we will continue to explore the basic skills and concepts of business analysis (BA).
+Interested in finding out about basic business analyst skills and concepts?
+In Part 2 of this six-part series of articles, we will continue to explore the basic skills and concepts.
 In this section, we will review and analyze the business analysis process of gathering data and setting proper project goals.
+Read on to find out more about the basic business analyst skills and concepts and information gathering and goal development techniques.

 As we stated in Part 1, there are a variety of techniques and tools suggested by PMI that should be in your business analysis toolkit.
 In this article, we will describe seven of them and examine the pros and cons of each.